RonjaPonja/CCC-Membership-Form/README.md

-# Ein Mitgliedschaftsformular für den Chaos Computer Club e.V.
+# A Membership Application for the Chaos Computer Club e.V.
-- in HTML
+- very cyber.
-- mit QR-Code indem zum Abscannen für die Mitgliederverwaltung

-Genießen sie auch unsere TODO.md!
+- all-in-one file so it's easy to download and use offline.
+- inlcuding a QR code to speed up office work considerably.
+- TODO: guiding the user to fill all required fields.